-An industry that has enjoyed economic growth for many years, franchising in the UK umbrellas a broad range of services, from car rentals to coffee shops.
+An industry that has enjoyed economic growth for many years, franchising in the UK umbrellas a broad range of services, from car rentals to coffee franchises.
 A report by The British Franchise Association (BFA), in partnership with NatWest, takes a detailed look into the UK's franchise industry.

 Overall, the report shows that UK franchising remains in good health.
 Many of the figures show that franchising is a robust and reliable investment in the current market.
 The following article takes a brief look at some of the key statistics.